 Check out this 9-minute HIIT workout for beginners so you start your fitness journey with your team.
-If you want to know more on how to unlock your and your team’s fitness moves, click here for our available Group Fitness.
+If you want to know more on how to unlock your and your team’s fitness moves, discover our sweaty Group Fitness.

 Meditation-related activities can either be yoga, deep breathing exercises, or guided imagery and visualization.
 Click here for more ideas on how to fight stress and improve mental health.